NRK: History

+On 14 September 1970, it began providing television services to Longyearbyen in Svalbard..
+In 1970, NRK would adopt their iconic logo design.

 NRK was the last of the major European public broadcasters to introduce a second radio station, officially starting as late as 1984.
 In 1993, NRK launched a third radio station, the youth-oriented P3.
 A 24-hour station for classical music, Alltid Klassisk (now called "NRK Klassisk"), introduced in 1995, was the first of its kind to be broadcast digitally using digital audio broadcasting.
 The 24-hour news station Alltid Nyheter started in 1997, followed by a radio station for teenagers, mP3 in 2000, which mostly plays pop music.

 On 1 September 1996, a second television channel called NRK2 was launched.
 The original television channel is now known as NRK1.
 On 3 September 2007, NRK launched its third channel: a youth channel called NRK3.
 Later that year, on 1 December, NRK launched its fourth television channel, NRK Super, which is aimed at children.
 NRK3 and NRK Super share the same channel, with NRK Super broadcasting from 06:00 to 19:30 and NRK3 from 19:30 to 06:00.

 In 2000, following NRK Interaktiv's relaunch as NRK.no, NRK redesigned its corporate logo (that was introduced in 1969), so that it could be similar to its old version.
 This new version of NRK's corporate logo made its first appearance in an ident in 2001 by making its overhaul to NRK's radio and television channels.

 A traditional music radio station, NRK Alltid folkemusikk (now known as "NRK Folkemusikk") was launched in 2004 on DAB and internet radio.